 Lowestoft has emerged as a thriving centre for supporting the offshore energy industry and is home to the O&M bases of SSE and ScottishPower Renewables.
-The port sees in excess of 6,700 vessel calls, including platform supply, crew transfer, support and marine survey vessels.
+The port sees in excess of 6,700 vessel calls, including including platform supply, Service Operations Vessels (SOV), crew transfer and marine survey vessels.